ScoredOne/NanoJson/README.md

 ### ToString

-As NJson is a constructed format, ToString has been developed to provide the structure as a String.
+As NJson is a constructed format, ToString has been implemented to provide the current structure as a String.
 (Although sounding simple, remember no additional allocation)
-The body and sub values are evaluated to determin the character total required, rents the space and writes to it.
-The gives the result to String to create the output.
+The body and sub values are evaluated to determine the character total required, rents the space and writes to it.
+Then gives the result to new String to create the output.
+Resulting in a body direct to string implimentation, no streams or string builders.
 ```CS
 private void GetString(string jsonData) {
     NJson NanoJ = NJson.ParseJson(jsonData);
     string jsonString = NanoJ.ToString();
 }
 ```
-A enum is also provided for additional settings.
-Via the provided enum ToStringFormat you can combine options for ToString.
+An enum is also provided for additional settings.
+Using ToStringFormat you can combine options for ToString.
 ```CS
 private void GetString(string jsonData) {
     NJson NanoJ = NJson.ParseJson(jsonData);